WillianG83/FalconBriefInstaller/README.md

 A lightweight utility that converts DTC and Briefing data into Kneeboard pages.
 In addition to briefing it also includes map pages for reference and customized checklists, pdf and images.
 This product is meant to be used with Falcon 4.38.

 ## Limitations:
 - Due to BMS not adding all steerpoints inside DTC files but rather just a subset, bullseye stpt is not present.
 In order to overcome this limitation the user must set the last PPT above the bullseye and set "BRAVO" as label.
-This will hit the software to where the bullseye is located.
+This will hint the software to where the bullseye is located.
 - Fuel plan is very conservative
 - Airports runway ILS are WIP